 An easy way to connect a radio to a computer using a Signalink is to use the UZ7HO Soundmodem program1).
-But another really good program he has is the EasyTerm, which allows you to connect to another station and send specific commands to it.
+But another really good program UZ7HO has is EasyTerm, which allows you to connect to another station and send specific commands to it.

-Last update: 2019/09/02 06:48
+Last update: 2019/09/02 06:50